The History of TLCA

 by Tony Twiddy

 If you drove a Land Cruiser around Oxnard, California, in 1976 and Bob Garrett passed you in his FJ40 (that he purchased new in 1972), you would have received a wave and a big smile.
 Bob is a true Land Cruiser enthusiast and while searching for a Land Cruiser friendly club at the age of 22, he found the usual 4×4 clubs catering to nearly anything except Toyota Land Cruisers, and a feeling of animosity toward the “foreign Jeep.”
 Thus were sown the seeds of what was to become the largest national Off Highway Vehicle organization, now spanning 30 years—The Toyota Land Cruiser Association.
-Along with other Land Cruiser owners from the area (such as Dennis and Gloria Van Zandt, Ed and Melissa Fulton, Ed and Cathy Marzoff, and Terry and Carol Hillegoss), Bob originated the Toyota Land Cruiser Association club in January of 1976.
+Along with other Land Cruiser owners from the area (such as Dennis and Gloria Van Zandt, John and Melissa Fulton, Ed and Cathy Marzoff, and Terry and Carol Hillegoss), Bob originated the Toyota Land Cruiser Association club in January of 1976.

 Starting the Toyota Land Cruiser Association club was not easy.
 Bob and the other members placed ads in the local newspapers exclaiming their next meeting location and encouraging other Land Cruiser owners to join them.
 Bob met future member George Rice by stopping at George’s house after driving by and seeing George working on his Cruiser.
 Each of them owning a Land Cruiser was reason enough to warrant an introduction and henceforth a friendship.
 Bob and George were to become close friends and instrumental in the success of the fledgling association.